mcgarrah/TechnologyReadinessTool/README.md

 # Technology Readiness Tool Documentation

+This project is long **depreciated**.
+It is for reference only at this point.
+Pearson VUE did this for a research grant I believe and I did some work on it for Measurement, Inc. and them jointly.
+It was interesting for its time.

+--

 Technology Readiness Tool (TRT) is a Java web application that stores information about resources used for online testing in schools.